-The TackSharp AI tab is much simpler than the NoNoise AI tab, consisting of two sliders:
+The TackSharp AI tab is much simpler than the NoNoise tab, consisting of two sliders and a method option:

-- A. The primary slider, Tack Sharp Al Deblur, is designed to enhance focus and reduce motion blur.
-The default setting is 100; in most cases, you shouldn't have to touch the slider, but feel free to do so if you feel that the sharpening is too aggressive. - B. The Micro Sharpening slider is identical to the one found in the NoNoise Al pane.
+- A. The TackSharp AI Model has two options: 2024, which is the (default) preferred setting, and Original, which was NoNoise's first sharpening algorithm. - B. The Tack Sharp AI Deblur slider is designed to enhance focus and reduce motion blur.
+The default setting is 100; in most cases, you shouldn't have to touch the slider, but feel free to do so if you feel that the sharpening is too aggressive.

+- C. The Micro Sharpening slider is identical to the one found in the NoNoise AI pane.
 It is designed to enhance the small details in your image.
-This slider defaults to Orea

-- in your image.
-This slider defaults to 0; as you adjust the slider, zoom in to an area with small details, like hair or feathers, and pay attention to the effect.
-A little bit can go a long way. - C. Reset: The top button resets the tab to its default state. - D. Apply/Adjust: This button has two states: Apply (blue) and Adjust (red).
+This slider defaults to 100; as you adjust the slider, zoom in to an area with small details, like hair or feathers, and pay attention to the effect.
+A little bit can go a long way. - D. Reset: The top button resets the tab to its default state. - E. Apply/Adjust: This button has two states: Apply (blue) and Adjust (red).
 Apply is the default state when you open the tab.
 When you're done, clicking the Apply will 'lock' your settings in, changing the state to Adjust.
 To re-edit your settings, click Adjust, and the button will revert to Apply, with the current settings available.